jsoref/pdns/pdns/recursordist/docs/settings.rst

 If a domain is specified, then each time a newly observed domain is detected, the recursor will perform an A record lookup of "<newly observed domain>.<lookup domain>".
-For example if 'new-domain-lookup' is configured as 'nod.powerdns.com', and a new domain 'xyz123.tv' is detected, then an A record lookup will be made for 'xyz123.tv.nod.powerdns.com'.
+For example, if 'new-domain-lookup' is configured as 'nod.powerdns.com', and a new domain 'xyz123.tv' is detected, then an A record lookup will be made for 'xyz123.tv.nod.powerdns.com'.
 This feature gives a way to share the